-Trey Songz's Felony Domestic Violence Case Rejected by the District Attorney
+Trey Songz's Felony Domestic Violence Case Rejected by the District and City Attorneys

-Trey Songz’s felony domestic violence case has been rejected by the Los Angeles District Attorney.
+Trey Songz’s felony domestic violence case has been rejected by both the Los Angeles District and City Attorneys.

-A spokesperson for the District Attorney’s Office confirmed to PEOPLE that the case has been referred to the L.A.
+A spokesperson for the District Attorney’s Office confirmed to PEOPLE April 9 that the case was referred to the L.A.
 City Attorney’s Office.
+The City Attorney’s Office then rejected the case Friday, citing insufficient evidence, TMZ reports.

-The decision was made after the singer’s attorney provided multiple witness statements to the Los Angeles Police Department contradicting Andrea Buera’s claim that Songz, whose real name is Tremaine Neverson, beat her and gave her a concussion at a Hollywood Hills party for NBA All-Star Weekend, according to TMZ, who first reported on the news.
+The decision was made after the 33-year-old singer’s attorney provided multiple witness statements to the Los Angeles Police Department contradicting Andrea Buera’s claim that Songz, whose real name is Tremaine Neverson, beat her and gave her a concussion at a Hollywood Hills party for NBA All-Star Weekend, according to TMZ, who first reported on the news.

-The outlet also reported that the City Attorney’s Office will decide if the 33-year-old Songz will be charged with misdemeanor domestic violence.

 RELATED: Trey Songz Arrested by LAPD for Felony Domestic Violence

-A spokesperson for the Los Angeles Police Department previously confirmed to PEOPLE that Songz was arrested last month and charged with felony domestic violence.
+A spokesperson for the Los Angeles Police Department previously confirmed to PEOPLE that Songz was arrested in March and charged with felony domestic violence.

 “The arrest stems from an incident on Feb.
 18 around 2:40 a.m. at a party…the suspect was involved in an altercation with the victim in which he struck the victim,” the spokesperson added.